-Review Annually

-(or in response to changes in legislation or LSCB operating procedures)
+Review Annually (or in response to changes in legislation or LSCB operating procedures)

-Updated October 2021, Reviewed by - (Chair of Governors)
+Updated October 2023, Reviewed by - (Chair of Governors)

-Approved by Governing Body.....Lindi Nejrup..... - Chair of Governors
+Approved by Governing Body.....Lindi Nejrup...... - Chair of Governors

-Special Educational Needs and Disability (SEND) Policy

 Context

-This policy was developed in consultation with parents/carers, staff and pupils and has regard to:
+This policy was developed in consultation with parents/carers, staff and pupils and has

+regard to:

 The SEND Code of Practice: 0-25 years - 2015

 Part 3 of the Children and Families Act 2014 and associated regulations

-Head of School: Miss D Hunt
+Headteacher: Mr A Tilley

 Governor with responsibility for SEND:

-SENCO and Inclusion Team: Mrs C. Feane (SENCO) and Mrs S. Brown (Inclusion
+SENCO: Mrs C. Feane (SENCO)

-Learning Support Assistant)

 SENCO Qualifications: NASENCO (2014) SENCO is a member of SLT

 Contact details: 01384 818965

 Designated Teacher with Specific Safeguarding Responsibility: Mrs C Feane

 Designated Teacher for Looked After Children: Mrs C Feane

 This policy will be reviewed annually